 Table 4.1.4.
-Prediction table for the king mackerel Atlantic Southern Zone Season 2 determining if 70% of the quota is reached by February 1 and if the entire quota would be reached before February 28, includes predicted carry-over quota from Season 1.
+Prediction table for the king mackerel Atlantic Southern Zone Season 2 determining if 70% of the quota is reached by February 1 and if the entire quota would be reached before the end of February 28, includes predicted carry-over quota from Season 1.

-Alternative Method of Analysis 70% of Season 2 Quota Met before February 1 and Predicted Date Predicted Date to Reach Quota Alternative 1 (No Action) n/a No No Alternative 2 (75 fish trip limit October- January; if 70% of quota Low No No isn't met trip limit increases to 100 fish for the month of February) High No No Alternative 3 (100 fish trip limit Low No No October-January; if 70% of quota isn't met trip limit increases to 150 fish for Low 140 140 the month of February) High Yes (January 26) No Alternative 4 (150 fish trip limit October-January; if 70% of quota isn't met trip limit Low No No increases to 175 fish for the month of February) High Yes (Dec 24) January 23 Alternative 5 (100 fish trip limit October 1 through end of February; Low n/a No no step up) High n/a No
+Alternative Method of Analysis 70% of Season 2 Quota Met before February 1 and Predicted Date Predicted Date to Reach Quota

+Alternative 1 (No Action) 5 n/a No No

+Alternative 2

+(75-fish trip limit October- January; if 70% of quota Low No No

+isn't met trip limit

+increases to 100 fish for the month of February) High No No

+Alternative 3

+(100-fish trip limit October-January; if 70% of Low No No

+quota isn't met trip limit

+increases to 150 fish for

+the month of February) High Yes (January 26) No

+Alternative 4

+(150-fish trip limit October-January; if 70% of Low No No

+quota isn't met trip limit

+increases to 175 fish for

+the month of February) High Yes (December 24) January 23

+Alternative 5 (100-fish trip limit October 1 Low n/a No

+through end of February;

+no step up) High n/a No

-&lt;sup>aAnalysis for trip limits under CMP Amendment 26, not the emergency rule.
+^aAnalysis for trip limits under CMP Amendment 26, not the emergency rule.